mlohajner/gtk-ruler/source/README.md

 ## UI design with Cambalache

-The options/config dialog isn't hand-written XML — it's built visually in **Cambalache**, GNOME's GTK UI designer, and exported to GtkBuilder `.ui`:
+The options/config dialog isn't hand-written XML - it's built visually in **Cambalache**, GNOME's GTK UI designer, and exported to GtkBuilder `.ui`:

-- `data/options-window.cmb` — the Cambalache project file, edit this in Cambalache
+- `data/options-window.cmb` - the Cambalache project file, edit this in Cambalache
-- `data/options-window.ui` — the generated GtkBuilder XML, loaded at runtime via `data/ruler.gresource.xml`
+- `data/options-window.ui` - the generated GtkBuilder XML, loaded at runtime via `data/ruler.gresource.xml`

-If you want to change the options window layout, open the `.cmb` file in Cambalache rather than editing the `.ui` by hand — regenerate the `.ui` from there so both stay in sync.
+If you want to change the options window layout, open the `.cmb` file in Cambalache rather than editing the `.ui` by hand, regenerate the `.ui` from there so both stay in sync.

 ## Source layout